 If you prefer to take the bus, multiple buses travel between Tokyo and Nagano during the daytime, and the trip takes around 3.5 hours.
-I strongly recommend that you go by train, as it saves you a lot of time.
+I strongly recommend that you go by train, though, as it saves you a lot of time.

 Nagano is one of my favourite cities in Japan because it's surrounded by mountains.
 Locals and tourists love it, too, because it's almost always in the top places to visit and live in Japan.
 It has mountains, nature, 80 independent ski resorts, and it's ideal to visit year around.
 Not only this, but I was so pleasantly surprised to find so much variety of fresh vegetables and fruit available here, grown locally.
-Nagano and Nagano prefecture are a must add to any Japanese itinerary, especially given the vast number of attractions, places to visit and top activities.
+Nagano and Nagano Prefecture are a must add to any Japanese itinerary, especially given the vast number of attractions, places to visit and top activities.

 Frequently Asked Questions about Nagano